hendrik-weiler/Portal-CMS/README.markdown

 Writing CSS:
 ---------------------
-Portal CMS comes with a light sass,less,stylus-like scripting system.
+Portal CMS comes with a light sass,less,stylus-like scripting system.<br />
 *Notice:* The script will be parsed line for line so you cant comment after a variable definition.
 Everything in the code below is valid.
+There can be multiple scripts at any place like in php.

 #### Syntax:
 <pre>